coda/packs-sdk/docs/guides/advanced/authentication.md

 ## Account-specific endpoints {: #endpoints}

-Some services host a unique subdomain for each account, and require that API requests be sent to that subdomain.
+Some services host a unique domain or subdomain for each account, and require that API requests be sent there.
 For example, a user may access the service at `vandelay.example.com` and the API requests should be sent to `vandelay.example.com/api`.
 This is supported in Packs using account-specific endpoints.

 The endpoint URL is determined using one of the methods in the sections below.
 Once set it's available in your formulas and functions via `context.endpoint`.